Johann-Teddy/IEMT302-s227542541/README.md

    - Plots training data, model predictions, and test predictions using matplotlib.

 How to Run It=
-  • Step 1: Clone the repo
+  Step 1: Clone the repo

-  • Step 2: Set up a virtual environment
+  Step 2: Set up a virtual enviroment
-  • Step 3: Install dependencies
+  Step 3: Install dependencies
-  • Step 4: Run the script
+  Step 4: Run the script

-You’ll see a plot showing the training data, the regression line, and predictions for new inputs.
+You'll see a plot showing the training data, the regression line and predictions for new inputs.